 - disturbs a person’s peace or privacy via repeated anonymous, unwanted, or unsolicited electronic communications.2

-For purposes of this section, “electronic communication” means a wireline, cable, wireless or cellular telephone call, a text message, an instant message, or electronic mail.3
+For this section, “electronic communication” means a wireline, cable, wireless or cellular telephone call, a text message, an instant message, or electronic mail.3

-Note that people often commit this crime while threatening to commit some other offense in relation to the “victim.”
+Note that people often commit this crime while threatening to commit some other offense concerning the “victim.”
 Some of these offenses include:

 - domestic violence, per ARS 13-3601,

 - aggravated assault, per ARS 13-1204,

 - child abuse, per ARS 13-3623,